Important Notice : CLAM’s funds business is now managed by Keyridge

 View details of our voting

-Company Voting
+Voting reports

 These reports show a summary of voting by geographical region and the votes cast against management (along with the reasons why), during the periods shown.